hamna-inam/foodalyze/README.md

-# 🍛 Healthy Indian Food AI (LLMOps Milestone 2)

 ## Project Overview
-This is a RAG (Retrieval-Augmented Generation) system that acts as an AI Nutritionist for Indian Cuisine.
+This is a Food Prediction + RAG (Retrieval-Augmented Generation) system that acts as an AI Nutritionist for Indian Cuisine.
-It uses **DeepSeek-7B** (or Phi-3) to answer questions based on a curated dataset of nutrition facts and healthy swaps.
+It uses **Qwen/Qwen2-0.5B-Instruct** to answer questions based on a curated dataset of nutrition facts and healthy swaps.

 ## 📂 Structure
 - `src/`: Source code for the API (`app.py`), Ingestion (`ingest.py`), and Frontend (`ui.py`).